 Energy Engineer

-An energy engineer may work with green construction, HVAC planning, energy procurement, air quality, or even a combination.
+An energy engineer may work with green construction, HVAC planning, energy procurement, air quality, or a combination.
 Those working in this field manage evaluation and energy auditing for their projects and are also needed to help calculate environmental conservation costs.

 See Related: How to Start Investing in Women